Relative Wavefront Error Correction Over a 2.4 km Free-Space Optical Link via Machine Learning

-We considered it worthwhile to determine whether the statistical distributions of the relative MPEs were different between modes, indicating that the optical hardware and/or atmosphere evolve the transmitted reference and signal HG$_{00}$ mode into higher-order HG modes in a unique manner.
-To this end, we applied the Friedman test, a non-parametric test for differences between groups (here, the relative MPEs in each HG mode), without assuming independence of the groups~\cite{Macfarland2016}.
+We considered whether the statistical distributions of the relative MPEs were different between modes, indicating that the optical hardware and/or atmosphere evolve the transmitted reference and signal HG$_{00}$ mode into higher-order modes in a unique manner.
+To this end, we applied the Friedman test, a non-parametric test for differences between groups (here, the relative MPEs in each HG mode)~\cite{Macfarland2016}.
 The null hypothesis that the relative MPE determinations in each mode were of the same statistical distribution was rejected for all campaigns.
 That is, our results indicate that the relative MPEs in the higher-order HG modes were caused by a variational transformation from the transmitted HG$_{00}$ reference and signal modes.

 The experimental results shown in Fig.~\ref{fig:dphi_est_var} clearly demonstrate that relative WFEs \textit{can exist} between the references and signals.
 As such, we developed wavefront correction algorithms based on encoder transformer neural networks (TNNs).
 The TNNs were designed to take the reference mode powers as input, then output an estimation of the relative MPEs --- based on the concept of phase retrieval (e.g.~\cite{Dong2023}).
-The TNN architectures were developed using the simulation-based wavefront correction algorithms in~\cite{Long2025_wfe}; however, in this work, we incorporated an additional temporal dimension for the input reference mode powers, such that the previous $M_t=100$ time-steps were used to estimate the relative MPEs for the current time-step.
+The TNN architectures were developed using the simulation-based wavefront correction algorithms in~\cite{Long2026_wfe}, which were tested for various channel conditions and WFE types.
+However, in this work, we incorporated an additional temporal dimension for the input reference mode powers, such that the previous $M_t=100$ time-steps (after testing various $M_t$ values) were used to estimate the relative MPEs for the current time-step.
 The relative MPEs could then be used to theoretically reconstruct an RLO wavefront correction.
+In practice, the TNN should be trained to account for a breadth of channel and hardware conditions, where retraining would be required for novel conditions.